 1. Plan a staycation

 Staying home doesn't have to be boring.
-Do you live in an area that has attractions to offer visitors, but never take advantage of visiting them?
+Do you live in an area that has attractions to offer visitors, but you never take advantage of visiting them?
 Spring Break is the perfect time to check out what your area has to offer.

 Visit your local military installation’s ITT office to get some ideas and possibly discounted tickets to local attractions.